CIPHER MACHINES AND CRYPTOLOGY

 Home

-What is Cryptography
+What is Cryptography?

-Cryptography, from the Greek Krypto (hidden) and Grafo (written), is the study and implementation of techniques to hide information, or to protect it from being read.
+Cryptography, from the Greek Krypto (hidden) and Grafo (writing), is the study and implementation of techniques to hide information, or to protect it from being read.
 The information that is protected can be written text, electronic signals such as Morse, Telex or speech, or all kinds of digital information like computer files, e-mail messages or data transmissions.

-Cryptanalysis or crypto-analysis is the study and analysis of existing ciphers or encryption algorithms, in order to assess their quality, to find weaknesses or to find a way to reverse the encryption process without having the key.
-Decryption without a key (often also without authorization) is a cryptanalytic attack, referred to as breaking or cracking a cipher.
+Cryptanalysis is the study and analysis of existing ciphers or encryption algorithms, in order to assess their quality, to find weaknesses or to find a way to reverse the encryption process without having the key.
+Decryption without a key, usually without consent, is a cryptanalytic attack, referred to as breaking or cracking a cipher.
+A cryptanalytic attack can exploit weaknesses in the crypto algorithm, the key used, the crypto device, or its implementation procedures.
+There are various ways to attack a cipher.
+Some are standard techniques, and others are tailor-made for one specific algorithm or one particular message.

 Cryptology comprises both cryptography (making) and cryptanalysis (breaking).
 The expressions 'code', 'encoding' and 'decoding' are frequently used in cryptography.
 A code, however, is a simple replacement of information with other information, and doesn't use an algorithm.
 Generally, these are code books or tables that convert one value (letters, words or phrases) into another value (letter sequence, numerical value or special symbols).
 Cryptography, on the other hand, uses an algorithm (often a combination of fractioning, transposition and substitution) to manipulate the information.
-Although technically wrong, the expression 'encoding' is often used to indicate encryption or enciphering and one should therefore look at the context in which such expressions are used.
+Although technically wrong, the expression 'encoding' is often used to indicate encryption or enciphering, and one should therefore look at the context in which such expressions are used.

 A Brief History Top